Charar-e-Sharief shrine

-Charar-e-Sharief (also spelled Charar-i-Sharief, Charari Sharief, Chrari-Sharif, etc.) is a Sufi Muslim shrine and mosque situated in the town of Charari Sharief in Budgam district of Jammu and Kashmir union territory, India.
+The Charar-e-Sharief Shrine (also spelled Charar-i-Sharief, Charari Sharief, Chrari-Sharif, etc.) is a Sufi shrine and mosque situated in the town of Charari Sharief in the Budgam district, in the union territory of Jammu and Kashmir, India.
 It is one of the oldest and sacrosanct shrines of Indian Muslims, including Kashmir Valley dedicated to a Kashmiri Sufi saint Nund Rishi.
-It was built in 1460 to pay homage to Nund Rishi.
-Masta gul was given a safe passage, but the town was burnt..
-It has religious significance in the cultural heritage of Kashmir and is considered the holiest place of Muslims.

-It is believed that 9 lakh people gathered at the shrine of charar within two days of his death, in 1438AD.
-The king Sultan Zain-ul-Abedin also took part in his funeral procession.
-Besides Muslims, the shrine is also visited by Hindus.
-After Sufi shrine gutted in fire, it was later reconstructed by the authorities however, local people accused the local government for not taking measures to prevent fire incidents.